-When it comes down to it, painting pumpkins is all about expressing yourself creatively.
-You can paint with a vision; outlining your design first and filling it in with your paint of choice.
+When it comes down to it, pumpkin painting is all about expressing yourself creatively.
+You can paint with a vision, outlining your design first and filling it in with your paint of choice.
 Or, you can freestyle, starting randomly and seeing where it goes.

 No matter what you decide, be sure to get as creative as possible, so that you end up with a project that best reflects your unique vision and personality.

-To gain some inspiration, here’s 10 of our favorite ideas for painting pumpkins:
+To gain some inspiration, here are 10 of our favorite ideas for pumpkin painting:

 1. Playing Around With Shapes

-Shapes are an amazing phenomenon.
-Not only are they complex enough to create geometric algorithms, but they are also simple enough to express complex emotions (a heart signifying “I love you,” a star representing a fiery ball of gas light years away).
+Though you might not believe it immediately, shapes are an amazing phenomenon.
+Not only are they complex enough to create geometric algorithms, but they are also simple enough to express complex emotions.
+For example, hearts signify love, and a star represents a fiery ball of gas light years away!

 They can also be great for creating patterns and planning intricate designs on a pumpkin!
-Whether you go with diamonds, hearts, stars, triangles, circles, or a combination of an array of shapes, they are diverse and can provide an awesome design for a pumpkin.
+Whether you go with diamonds, hearts, stars, triangles, circles, or a combination of an array of shapes, they are diverse and can provide an awesome design.